openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

  cloud environment.
 ```

-The [openstack-api layer](https://github.com/openstack-charmers/charm-layer-openstack-api) defines a series of config options and interfaces which are mostly common accross Openstack API services e.g. including the openstack-api-layer will pull in the Keystone and Mysql interfaces (among others) as well as the charm layers the new Congress charm can leverage.
+The [openstack-api-layer](https://github.com/openstack-charmers/charm-layer-openstack-api) defines a series of config options and interfaces which are mostly common accross Openstack API services e.g. including the openstack-api-layer will pull in the Keystone and Mysql interfaces (among others) as well as the charm layers the new Congress charm can leverage.
 To instruct "charm build" to pull in the openstack-api layer edit src/layer.yaml:

 ```yaml
 includes: ['layer:openstack-api']
 ```

+Note that the [openstack-api-layer](https://github.com/openstack-charmers/charm-layer-openstack-api) itself includes the [openstack-layer](https://github.com/openstack-charmers/charm-layer-openstack) which includes the core [charms.openstack](https://github.com/openstack-charmers/charms.openstack.git) module.
+It would be very useful to read the [README](https://github.com/openstack-charmers/charms.openstack/blob/master/README.md) to understand how the OpenStackCharm class works and how to use its features.

 # Add Congress configuration